Link Motion Inc: 2005–2011

 In October 2005, the company launched its first mobile security product NetQin 1.0.

 In November 2009, The 2009 China Frost & Sullivan Award for Mobile Security Market Leadership of the year was presented to NetQin Tech.
 Co., Ltd. (NetQin) for its leading market share in China mobile security market, continued commitment and excellence in R&D, and outstanding contribution to the industry.

-Deloitte Technology ranked the company 9th in the Fast 50 China Program for its growth of 1687% in the past three years in October, 2010.

 In May 2011, The company announced that its initial public offering of 7,750,000 American depositary shares ("ADSs"), each representing five Class A common shares of the company, was priced at $11.50 per ADS, with a total offering size of US$89.125 million, assuming no exercise of the over-allotment option.

 On May 5, 2011, NQ Mobile started trading on the New York Stock Exchange (NYSE) under the symbol “NQ”.

 In July 2011, NQ Mobile reached 100 Million registered users nearly 100% growth since June, 2010 and signed a framework agreement with Telefónica, S.A.
 (Telefónica) to provide mobile Internet services to the subscribers of Telefónica.
 Under the agreement, NQ Mobile's mobile internet services will be integrated in Telefónica's and its subsidiary's App Store and in mobile devices distributed by Telefónica and subsidiaries.

 In September 2011, NQ Mobile and Brightstar Corp. signed a global go-to-market agreement to promote adoption of NQ Mobile security products.
 The company also opened the NQ Mobile Security Research Center based in Raleigh, N.C. led by Dr. Xuxian Jiang, who was appointed chief scientist.